graphprotocol/indexer/README.md

 $ graph --help

   ...
-  indexer status                 Check the status of an indexer indexer rules                  Configure indexing rules indexer rules stop (never)     Never index a deployment (and stop indexing it if necessary) indexer rules start (always)   Always index a deployment (and start indexing it if necessary) indexer rules set              Set one or more indexing rules indexer rules maybe            Index a deployment based on rules indexer rules get              Get one or more indexing rules indexer rules delete           Remove one or many indexing rules indexer rules clear (reset)    Clear one or more indexing rules indexer disputes               POI monitoring indexer disputes get           Cross-check POIs submitted in the network indexer cost                   Manage costing for subgraphs indexer cost set variables     Update cost model variables indexer cost set model         Update a cost model indexer cost get               Get cost models and/or variables for one or all subgraphs indexer connect                Connect to indexer management API indexer                        Manage indexer configuration
+  indexer status                      Check the status of an indexer indexer rules                       Configure indexing rules indexer rules stop (never)          Never index a deployment (and stop indexing it if necessary) indexer rules start (always)        Always index a deployment (and start indexing it if necessary) indexer rules prepare (offchain)    Offchain index a deployment (good practice to prepare indexing) indexer rules set                   Set one or more indexing rules indexer rules maybe                 Index a deployment based on rules indexer rules get                   Get one or more indexing rules indexer rules delete                Remove one or many indexing rules indexer rules clear (reset)         Clear one or more indexing rules indexer disputes                    POI monitoring indexer disputes get                Cross-check POIs submitted in the network indexer cost                        Manage costing for subgraphs indexer cost set variables          Update cost model variables indexer cost set model              Update a cost model indexer cost get                    Get cost models and/or variables for one or all subgraphs indexer connect                     Connect to indexer management API indexer                             Manage indexer configuration
 ```

 ## Running from source